surifirstpin/biplus_documentation/docs/Visualization.md

 ## Types of Visualization

-Bi+ has an ab in 9 different chart types with some standard editing options.
+Bi+ has an ability to  in 9 different chart types with some standard editing options.

 **01. General Section :**
 - **Title** label for chart and align them in top,bottom,left,right position